iot4b/docs/Alfa-test.md

 ## How to add a deposit
-GOOD NEWS!
-For alfa-test users all required funds will be transferred to the group and devices automatically.
+🎉 GOOD NEWS!
+For alfa-test users all required funds will be transferred to the group and devices automatically 🤑

 ## How to add a device to the application
 1. Create a group by clicking "Add Group" button or use existing group.